thegetty/bronze-guidelines/content/vocabulary/chaplet.md

 tags: vocabulary
 toc: false
 menu: false
-definition: 'A type of metal insertion placed in the gap between the {% def "core" %} and the outer mold as a spacer to hold the core in place during the casting operation.
+definition: 'A type of metal insertion placed in the gap between the {% def "core" %} and the outer {% def "mold" %} as a spacer to hold the core in place during the casting operation.
 A number of these are placed strategically throughout the mold.
-They are most often made of an alloy similar to that of the surrounding metal, as they will become embedded in the cast.
-In modern foundries, chaplets are mainly used in {% def "sand casting" %}, but they have been encountered in historic lost-wax castings as well.'
+They are most often made of an alloy similar to that of the surrounding metal, as they will become embedded in the {% def "cast" %}.
+In modern foundries, chaplets are mainly used in {% def "sand casting" %}, but they have been encountered in historic {% def "lost-wax castings" %} as well.'
 lang:
   de: Kernhalteplatte
   fr: cale à noyau